PureJoyMind/nodejsDocs/Node.js/01.Node module system/How Node Works.md

 ## Using the Arrow function

-When registering the listener we usd the following syntax:
+When registering the listener we use the following syntax:

 ```javascript
 emitter.on('messageLogged', function(arg){